FlorianWilhelm/lda4rec/README.md

 │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
 ├── logs                    <- Generated logs are collected here.
-├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
+├── results                 <- Results as exported from neptune.ai.
 ├── setup.cfg               <- Declarative configuration of your project.
 ├── setup.py                <- Use `python setup.py develop` to install for development or
-|                              or create a distribution with `python setup.py bdist_wheel`.
+│                              or create a distribution with `python setup.py bdist_wheel`.
 ├── src
 │   └── lda4rec             <- Actual Python package where the main functionality goes.
 ├── tests                   <- Unit tests which can be run with `py.test`.